annacmc/lyttelton/README.md

-# lyttelton
+# Lyttelton Theme
-A WordPress Theme
+A WordPress Theme by Anna McPhee